How to (Un-) Quantum Mechanics: Conclusions and Outlook

 \subsection{Classicality}

-It was shown that Dirac's theory is {\it mathematically} classical~\footnote{ A hint by Res Jost, pointing in this direction, even found its way into a celebrated paper of Dirac~\cite{Dirac63}: ``It has been pointed out to me by R. Jost that this group is just the 4-dimensional simplectic group, which is equivalent to the 3+2 de Sitter group.''
-The mentioned group is the group of the Dirac matrices, and what Res Jost remarked is that this group is a {\it classical} group, subject to classical Hamiltonian equations of motion.}, that QM altogether is {\it mathematically} classical: No anti-commutation rules need to (and may) be presumed for the fundamental variables ($\psi$).
+It was shown that Dirac's theory is {\it mathematically} classical.
+A hint by Res Jost, pointing in this direction, even found its way into a celebrated paper of Dirac~\cite{Dirac63}: ``It has been pointed out to me by R. Jost that this group is just the 4-dimensional simplectic group, which is equivalent to the 3+2 de Sitter group.''
+The mentioned group is the group of the Dirac matrices, and what Res Jost remarked is that this group is identical to a {\it classical} group, subject to classical Hamiltonian equations of motion.
+Furthermore it was shown that QM altogether is {\it mathematically} classical: No anti-commutation rules need to (and may) be presumed for the fundamental variables ($\psi$).

 Since observables are, in our presentation, nothing but (auto-) correlations of dynamical variables, followers of a purely information-theoretic approach of QM might feel confirmed.
-Though it is an intriguing idea to think that ``correlations have physical reality; that which they correlate does not''~\cite{Mermin}, it is difficult to see, what exactly this claim explains that cannot be explained otherwise.
+Though it is an intriguing idea to think that ``correlations have physical reality; that which they correlate does not''~\cite{Mermin}, it is difficult to see, what exactly this claim explains that cannot be obtained otherwise.
+We explained why our approach makes it difficult to imagine that $\psi$ could be directly measured.
+But we see no reason to conclude from this that $\psi$ could not be regarded as physically real.

 Two methods to introduce ``physical'' space were considered: the first obtains the ``velocity'' directly by the use of Hamiltonian mechanics applied to the observables and secondly by a statistical description of moments based on the Fourier transform.
-The former case suggests properly defined trajectories, and given the landscape of electric and magnetic fields is known, one can integrate the trajectory of the particle (ignoring Heisenberg's claim) by the Lorentz force.
-There is little in this approach that seems to suggest quantum features.
+The former case suggests properly defined trajectories and, given the landscape of electric and magnetic fields is known, one can integrate the trajectory of the particle (ignoring Heisenberg's claim that trajectories don't exist) by the Lorentz force.
+There is little in this approach that suggests quantum features.
 The second moments are correlations and they are in this sense mathematically exact~\footnote{ No one prevents us from interpreting $\sqrt{\langle x^4\rangle-\langle x^2\rangle^2}$ as a measure for the ``uncertainty'' of $x^2$.
 However, we doubt that the same quantity can be interpreted as an ``uncertainty'' of $\langle x^2\rangle$.}.
 The matrix of second moments defines energy and momentum precisely.